OpenXcom/OpenXcom/README.txt

 For Windows, open OpenXcom.2008.sln in Visual C++ 2008.
-Requires SDL and SDL_gfx in SDL/include/ and SDL/lib/ subfolders.
+Requires SDL, SDL_mixer and SDL_gfx in SDL/include/ and SDL/lib/ subfolders.

 For Linux, just use "make".
-Requires libsdl and libsdl-gfx packages.
+Requires libsdl, libsdl-mixer and libsdl-gfx packages.

-Put a copy of X-Com: UFO Defense in a DATA subfolder for running.
+Put a copy of X-Com: UFO Defense in a DATA subfolder to run it.